Questions fréquemment posées sur les services aux sourds et aux handicapés

 What is an ADA sticker for?

-- If you are attending a panel and have a mobility issue or an over-sized service dog, you may be able to sit in ADA Reserved seating areas.
+1. 1.
+If you are attending a panel and have a mobility issue or an oversized service dog, you may be able to sit in ADA Reserved seating areas.

 Je ne peux pas rester longtemps dans la file d'attente.
 Puis-je demander à quelqu'un de venir chercher mon badge pour moi ?

 My spouse has mobility issues.
-Can I pick up his badge for him if I bring his ID?
+Can I pick up their ADA badge if I bring their

-No. He must be there in person and show identification.
+No. Your spouse must be there in person and show identification.

 What documentation do I need to provide to get an ADA sticker?